 At this point, you’ll have to use your hands to knead the dough until smooth and elastic.
 Cover and let rest at room temperature for about half an hour.

 After the dough has rested, assemble your maccaruna maker or pasta maker of your choice.
 Cut the dough into 4 pieces.
 Knead each piece of dough until smooth, adding a bit of flour if sticky.
 Keep the unused pieces of dough covered to prevent from drying.

 Cook immediately by bringing a large pot of water to a boil.
-Alternately freeze the maccaruna well sealed in a freezer bag.
+Alternately freeze the maccarruna well sealed in a freezer bag.
 Freeze for up to 3 months.
 Boil without thawing and serve with your favorite sauce.

 For vegetarians, a simple tomato sauce will do.
 Sauté a small finely diced onion and clove of garlic.
 Add tomato purée (or tomato passata) and let simmer for at least 30 minutes.
 You can also flavor the sauce with fresh basil, if available, and red pepper flakes for extra kick.

-Now you’re ready to make your own Homemade Sicilian Maccaruna!
+Now you’re ready to make your own Homemade Sicilian Maccheroni!
 Please let me know how much you’ve enjoyed yours by sharing your lovely photos with me.
 Tag me with @manigabedda or #mangiabedda on Facebook or Instagram.
 Be sure to save the Pin for later.
 Buon appetito!